-EF 24-70mm f/4L IS USM:
+EF 24-70mm f/4L IS USM

-EF-S 18-135mm f/3.5-5.6 IS STM:
+EF-S 18-135mm f/3.5-5.6 IS STM

-The EF-S18-135mm offers travellers a versatile focal range for capturing a greater variety of scenes and subjects from wide- roaming landscapes to shooting through crowds for telescopic street candids.
+The EF-S18-135mm offers travelers a versatile focal range for capturing a greater variety of scenes and subjects from wide- roaming landscapes to shooting through crowds for telescopic street candids.
 What’s more for those with a penchant for movie-making the lens features a Dynamic Image Stabilizer for smoother footage and quiet STM while focusing.

-EF-M 18-55mm f/3.5-5.6 IS STM:
+EF-M 18-55mm f/3.5-5.6 IS STM

-Textures, patterns and details
+Textures, patterns, and details

 Take a look Capture the tiniest of details using a dedicated macro lens

-EF 100mm f/2.8L Macro IS USM:
+EF 100mm f/2.8L Macro IS USM

-An oldie but a goodie, this macro prime lens was the first Canon lens to feature Hybrid IS.
+An oldie but a goodie, this macro prime lens was the first Canon camera lens to feature Hybrid IS.
 Five years later and it has proven itself as a popular choice amongst macro enthusiasts, particularly because of the integrated image stabilization that enables photographers to get up close and personal without a tripod, but also because it offers a super-wide aperture of f/2.8.

-EF 50mm f/2.5 Compact Macro:
+EF 50mm f/2.5 Compact Macro

-This little, light and compact macro prime lens offers photographers a standard 46 degree angle of view, a 23cm closest focusing distance and a thoroughly decent 1:2 life-size image reproduction.
+This little, light and compact macro prime lens offers photographers a standard 46-degree angle of view, a 23cm closest focusing distance and a thoroughly decent 1:2 life-size image reproduction.
 But that isn’t all; the Canon EF 50mm lens features six diaphragm blades and Super Spectra coating to reduce ghosting and flare.

 EF-S 60mm f2.8 Macro USM